 Why Do I Hate My Father?
+Understanding Your Feelings

-Medically reviewed by April Justice
+Medically reviewed by April Justice, LICSW

-Updated March 11, 2024by BetterHelp Editorial Team
+Updated October 15, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
-If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
-Support is available 24/7.
-Please also see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 There are many adult children who struggle with parental relationships; if you believe that you may hate your father, it’s important to ask yourself why.
 This recognition is the first step towards resolving the relationship or letting it go.
 When you know why you feel this way, you can begin to answer the question, "What's next?"
-Perhaps you don't recognize such a strong feeling when thinking about your father but you have an awareness that your relationship is not what you would like it to be.
+Perhaps you don't recognize such strong feelings when thinking about your father but you have an awareness that your relationship is not what you would like it to be.
 This article will cover a few of the possible reasons you might feel that way.

 Reasons you may dislike your father